Penn has banned daytime parties on Homecoming — a decision which the University attributes to new event policies.

 The change will take effect on Nov.
 16, the day of the Homecoming football game against Harvard.
 Homecoming weekend, which this year is scheduled for Nov.
 15-17, is a widely anticipated celebration that welcomes alumni back to campus and features celebrations of University pride, including the football game.
 Students have historically marked the day of the football game with daytime parties thrown by greek organizations on and around campus.

-Under the new policies, which Penn said were introduced last year and known as Major Event Weekend protocols, events cannot overlap with official Homecoming activities, Penn's Division of University Life wrote in a statement To The Daily Pennsylvanian.
+Under the new policies, which were first posted on the Community Care website in February and which Penn calls Major Event Weekend protocols, events cannot overlap with official Homecoming activities on Nov.
+16, Penn's Division of University Life wrote in a statement to The Daily Pennsylvanian.

-“During these weekends, the Community Care team, in collaboration with DPS and other campus partners, implements additional event registration protocols to ensure adequate support and safety staff are available to serve the Penn community,” a University Life spokesperson said.
+“During these weekends, the Community Care team, in collaboration with DPS and other campus partners, implements additional event registration protocols to ensure adequate support and safety staff are available to serve the Penn community,” the spokesperson said.

 Describing the Major Event Weekend protocols, the spokesperson said: "Undergraduate student group events must occur on Saturday evening during Homecoming Weekend to avoid overlapping with the University’s official Homecoming activities scheduled across campus throughout the weekend.”